We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 If you have any queries or concerns regarding any aspect of this topic, please do not hesitate to contact us, either on the main office number 01622 813700 or speak directly to the vet looking after your horse.

-For more information, see the below websites which offer further advice, support and councelling schemes.
+For more information, see the below societies who offer further advice, support and councelling schemes.
+We also have staff members trained to help in times of bereavement.

 World Horse Welfare - 'End of Life' and the 'Just in Case' schemes to help guide you through the process.